borntofrappe/playground/borntofrappe/README.md

 ## TODOS

-- [x] add animation to galaxy; consider prefers-reduced motion
+- [x] add padding-bottom on anchor links instead of margin-top on the nested elements.
+Expand clickable area

-- [x] update galaxy component in landing page
+- [x] for prefers-reduced-motion add a subtle fade in

-- [x] fix annoying :hover and :focus state on the footer; does not update
+- [x] avoid updating the icon color on hover

 - [ ] create a background for the different sections